josePhoenix/website/content/articles/2014-03-27-AstroPy-boxcar.md

 Title: Boxcar smoothing with AstroPy
 Date: 2014-03-27
+Slug: AstroPy-boxcar
-Description: "Smooth a noisy signal by convolving it with a 'boxcar' kernel (or: the poor man's low-pass filter)"
+Summary: Smooth a noisy signal by convolving it with a 'boxcar' kernel (or: the poor man's low-pass filter)

 # Introduction